by William Turrell

 I’ regularly test in Chrome, Firefox, Safari and Opera on Mac and Windows.

 We did have a few issues with Firefox.
 You should avoid combining display types in unexpected ways – if behavour isn’t defined in the spec there won’t be tests for it; browsers may handle it perfectly but there’s no guarantee.

 In our case there was this bug concerning using a max-width element inside an ‘inline-block’.
 My workaround was to add

-For Ampp3d, regular use on a phone highlighted issues with touch targets - even though our button to open/close the navigation is reasonably big, I was finding that my thumb would narrowly miss it, so I extended the target on the right.
+For Ampp3d, regular use on a phone highlighted issues with touch targets - even though our button to open/close the navigation was reasonably big, I found my thumb would narrowly miss it.

 -webkit-tap-highlight-color to get rid of that.